 What lifestyle changes can help manage urinary incontinence?

-Schedule Your Fluid Intake to Avoid Urgent Trips to the Bathroom
+Manage Fluid Intake to Avoid Urgent Trips to the Bathroom

-When drinking fluids, it usually takes about 2 to 3 hours until it reaches your bladder.
-For this reason, it is best to time your fluid intake when you know you will be near a restroom.
-If you are at a location where there are no bathrooms nearby, it is best to hold off drinking any fluids.
-If you wake up at night to pass urine, it may be helpful to stop drinking fluids at least 3 hours before you go to bed.
+It's best to time your fluid intake when you know you will be near a restroom.
+It takes about 2 to 3 hours for fluids to reach your bladder.
+If there's no bathroom nearby, it is best to hold off drinking any fluids.
+If you wake up at night to go to the bathroom, it may be helpful to stop drinking fluids at least 3 hours before you go to bed to prevent nighttime bedwetting leaks.

-Schedule Your Bathroom Visits to Better Control Pelvic Muscles and Urges to Pee
+Schedule Bathroom Visits to Improve Bladder Control

 Practice Kegel Exercises to Strengthen Your Pelvic Floor Muscles